As fans of the NFL, we know what it is to feel a burning ire for another person simply because their team of choice does not match our own.

 That is precisely why I have decided to write this series, "It's Not All Hate."
 To remind everyone that it is football that we truly love, to thank the fans of other teams for the competitive spirit that drives all of our passions for the game, and acknowledge the fact that the symbiosis between us is what really fuels the sport.

 I am going to attempt to say something nice about every single NFL team.

-You heard it from a die-hard Miami Dolphins fan.
-The Panthers should be a dangerous opponent for every team on their schedule in 2010.
-There—we may recommence hatred for one another at this time.
+You heard it from a Miami Dolphins die-hard: The Pats are a really good football team.
+There—We may recommence hatred for one another at this time.

 If you enjoyed this installment of the "It's Not All Hate" Series, Go To My Archive to find the others, and more.